Minimal Integral Models for Principal Series Weil Characters: Introduction

 We now summarize the contents of this article.
 In Section \ref{section:WeilRep}, we recall the definition of the Weil representation, which provides explicit models for representations of $\SL_2(\F_p)$ defined over the ring $\Z[1/p,\zeta_p]$.
 Since conventions about the Weil representation vary between different sources, we collect all the necessary formulas in the section.
 In Section \ref{section:IntegralModels}, we explain how to obtain explicit models for the Weil characters of $\SL_2(\F_p)$ from the Weil representation, and we recall Wang's construction of integral models for $\xi_1$ and $\xi_2$ \cite{Yilong}.
 In Section \ref{Section:proofs} we prove our main results Thms. \ref{thm1}, \ref{thm2} and \ref{thm3}, which show that Wang's integral models are in fact {\em minimal}.
 Finally, in Section \ref{sec:examples} we provide explicit examples of the minimal integral models for $p=7$ and $p=13$ and for both $\xi_1$ and $\xi_2$.

-We would like to thank Siu-Hung Ng, Yilong Wang and Shaul Zemel for sharing many great ideas and conversations about this problem.
+We would like to thank Siu-Hung Ng, Yilong Wang and Shaul Zemel for sharing many great ideas and conversations about this problem, as well as the referee for many insightful comments.
 The first author is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award Number DE-SC-SC0022134.
 The second author is supported by a 2021-2022 Thomas C. Rumble University Graduate Fellowship through the Department of Mathematics at Wayne State University.